deopurkar/deopurkar.github.io/mhm/index.md

 1. Nearby and vanishing cycles
    References: Section 8 of [Schnell], [Sabbah].

-1. Nearby and vanishing cycles and the V-filtration
+1. Nearby and vanishing cycles and filtered D-modules
    References: Section 9 of [Schnell], Section 2.4 of [Sabbah-2]

 1. Definition of pure Hodge modules